Harmonica-Men/AstroShop/README.md

 - **Contrast Ratios:** We carefully selected our color scheme to ensure sufficient contrast between text and background colors, making the content readable for users with visual impairments.
 - **Alt Text for Images:** All images include descriptive `alt` attributes, providing context to users who rely on screen readers.

 These efforts help ensure that our site is not only compliant with accessibility standards but also provides an inclusive user experience.
-We continue to monitor and improve the accessibility of astroblog as we develop new features and enhancements.
+We continue to monitor and improve the accessibility of astro-shop as we develop new features and enhancements.

 [Table Of Contents](#table-of-contents)